Foods That May Keep You From Getting Pregnant

 This goes for typical junk foods as well.
 Fast foods, fried foods, sugary foods or fatty foods, are all on the no-go list if you are trying to conceive.

 Our bodies need the fat found in “full fat” dairy products to help ovulate and to stimulate healthy egg production.
+Fats also help you absorb vitamins A, D, and E, and they are vital for your nervous system.
 If you are currently stuck on a low fat or no fat diet, you may want to rethink that for a little while.

 Raw or Undercooked Eggs, Meats, or Fish